B1ggDave/kotlinbyexample.github.io/examples/07_Delegation/02_DelegatedProperties.md

 1. Delegates take values from the `map` (by the string keys - names of properties).

-Of course, you can have mutable property as well, that will modify the map upon assignment (note that you'd need `MutableMap` instead of read-only `Map`).
+Of course, you can have mutable property as well, that will modify the map upon assignment (note that you'd need a `MutableMap` instead of read-only `Map`).